ryanjbaxter/bluegreen/README.md

 `spring cloud eureka`.

 Then run the the Blue Green Service app.
-You are going to want to run two instances of the app, one run with the `green` profile and one run with the `blue` profile.
+You are going to want to run two instances of the app.

 Create an executable jar we can run by running
 ```
 cd blueorgreenservice && ./mvnw clean package && cd ../
 ```

-First lets run the service with the `blue` profile.
+First lets run an instance of the Blue Green Service with the `blue` profile activated.
 ```
 java -jar blueorgreenservice/target/blueorgreen-0.0.1-SNAPSHOT.jar --spring.profiles.active=blue
 ```